Everything Royal

 She had, for example, acquired affectionate letters from Princess Diana to Prince William costing 26,500 pounds, and many other highly personal communications between members of the Royal family.

-On one occasion, she says, even Princess Diana's nail clippings were offered for sale.
 Her revelations reveal the level of disloyalty within the staff quarters of the Royal palaces.
 Equally agonizing for the royals, Ms. Carroll discloses that many other items have not been stolen, but sold to dealers for easy money by family members and friends.
 Carroll admitted, however, that many items were obtained dishonestly.
 "It's time the British public knew the truth about what has gone on.
 People who deal in Royal memorabilia like me have never spoken about the fact we know a lot of these items are stolen because it would not be good for business.
 But they are stolen."

 Carroll's vast collection - plates, busts, dolls, postcards, photographs and puzzles - is housed in a vast warehouse outside her Beverly Hills home.
-She has long been fascinated with the Royal Family and started collecting memorabilia as a hobby before setting up her company 16 years ago.
+She has long been fascinated with the Royal Family and started collecting memorabilia as a hobby before setting up her company 20 plus years ago.
 The trade in Royal items came under scrutiny both during and after the trial of Paul Burrell, who was cleared of plundering Diana’s personal belongings from Kensington Palace.
 It has since led to the promise of an inquiry into allegations that Michael Fawcett, Prince Charles personal consultant, was discretely allowed to sell unwanted gifts and take some of the proceeds.
 But the sheer scale of the covert market uncovered by The Mail on Sunday will shock many.

-The Los Angeles-based dealer revealed that David Griffin, the Princess head chauffeur, was a main supplier of items- although his were acquired legitimately - and recruited other servants.
-Items were then sold on by American middleman Autographs by Saunters .
+The Los Angeles-based dealer revealed that David Griffin, the Princess head chauffeur, was a main supplier of items- although his were acquired legitimately - he recruited other servants.
+Items were then sold on by American middleman .
 Griffin sold a lock of the Princess's hair - which she gave to him in a birthday card - just six months after she died, boasting at the time that it was 100% genuine.
 Ms. Carroll claims that she alerted Buckingham Palace and police when offered items that were obviously pilfered, but officials , she said , were not interested.
 Some of the items believed stolen have included a check signed by George VI to the Queen Mother.
 There were cards from the Queen Mother to Lord Linley and , incredibly, notes sent to family and friends by Prince William and Prince Harry in appreciation for the support shown after their mother's death.
 Ms. Carroll said, "Buckingham Palace turned a blind eye to it.
 With everything that has come out of it makes you wonder whether the royals let the pilfering continue because they had other skeletons they were trying to keep in the closet.
 They did nothing .
 They just didn't seem to care.
 As well as the Linley cards, I was offered a check signed by King George VI to Queen Elizabeth the Queen Mother, along with a stack of blank checks belonging to the king.
 The person who took them probably thought no one would miss them.
 I reported that to the Palace too, but nothing happened.

 According to Ms Carroll, Princess Diana's cousin, Joanna Tuffnell sent her husband Peter from their home in Wales to Los Angeles with "boxes" of memorabilia which Alicia bought for thousands of dollars.
 They included the Order of Service for Diana’s funeral and a set of place mats, emblazoned with copies of Prince Charles watercolors given as a gift to Diana's grandmother Ruth, Lady Fermoy.
 Mrs. Tuffnell, the daughter of Diana's aunt Mary, told the Mail on Sunday: "That was my husband.
 It was actually quite confidential.
 I don't think I can say anything.
 Are you going to use my name?
 It is all a bit of a shock."